Advisor – Mr. Oretga

 Advisor – Ms. Tranchita / Mr. Gucciardi

-Best Buddies is an organization dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships and leardershp development people with intellectual and developmental disabilities (IDD).
-At Glenbard West we foster authentic friendships through the creation on buddy families and associate members.
+Best Buddies is an organization dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships and leadership development people with intellectual and developmental disabilities (IDD).
+At Glenbard West, we foster authentic friendships through the creation of buddy families and associate members.
 Meetings are the 1st and 3rd Wednesday of every month in the cafeteria.

 Advisor – Mrs. Liechty

 Checkmate!
 Intra-club and Inter-school competitions enhance practice and provide challenges at a variety of levels.
 Meetings begin in late September and are after school on Tuesdays and Thursdays.
-Once the season starts in mid October, we will have chess meets with other schools in our conference on most Tuesdays.
-Chess Club also competes in some all day tournaments; one of those is the West Suburban Conference meet and another is the Illinois State ChessTournament.
+Once the season starts in mid-October, we will have chess meets with other schools in our conference on most Tuesdays.
+Chess Club also competes in some all-day tournaments; one of those in the West Suburban Conference meet and another is the Illinois State ChessTournament.
 The assistant coach is Bennett Joseph.

 Advisor – Ms. Tsou

-Chinese Club was organized for students of all grades to enjoy the culture of Chinese-speaking world.
-Students will be introduced with Chinese festivals, Chinese fables/idioms, video of scenery sites and the major events in Chinese history.
-Hands-on cultural activities may include: taste of Chinese food/snacks/tea, Chinese folk arts, crafts, chess, popular exercises, yo-yo tricks, calligraphy and visits to Chinese Dance or Kung Fu performance, New Year celebration at Chinatown and local Chinese restaurant.
+Chinese Club was organized for students of all grades to enjoy the culture of the Chinese-speaking world.
+Students will be introduced to Chinese festivals, Chinese fables/idioms, video of scenery sites and the major events in Chinese history.
+Hands-on cultural activities may include taste of Chinese food/snacks/tea, Chinese folk arts, crafts, chess, popular exercises, yo-yo tricks, calligraphy and visits to Chinese Dance or Kung Fu performance, New Year celebration at Chinatown and local Chinese restaurant.